Learning Dense Hand Contact Estimation from Imbalanced Data: Related works

 \textbf{3D hand and object interaction reasoning.} Dense hand contact reveals key spatial and semantic relationship between 3D hand and object.
 Initially, dense hand contact was studied in the field of grasping with specific tasks such as grasp contact prediction~\cite{brahmbhatt2019contactdb}, contact-guided hand and object pose refinement~\cite{grady2021contactopt}, and contact-conditioned grasp generation~\cite{liu2023contactgen}.
-Such works made tremendous impact on robotics, especially how robots can naturally grasp an object.
+Such works made tremendous impact on robotics, especially on how robots can naturally grasp an object.
 However, their dense hand contact were mostly predicted from 3D geometry of hand and object without exploring how to directly predict the dense hand contact from visual input.
 Recently, the field of 3D hand and object reconstruction showed potential on the effectiveness of contact for improving both reconstruction accuracy and natural interaction between hand and object.
-CHOI~\cite{hu2024learning} proposed contact conditioned implicit reconstruction model for 3D hand-held object that utilizes contact as a major cue for predicting 3D object surface geometry.
+ContactOpt~\cite{grady2021contactopt} proposed a differentiable contact optimization that optimizes hand and object poses inferred from image-based methods with estimated contact to achieve natural interaction.
 EasyHOI~\cite{liu2024easyhoi} introduced a prior-guided hand-object interaction optimizer that refines initial 3D hand and object using heuristically determined contact regions to improve interaction quality.
 Our HACO is applicable to these downstream tasks as long as visual input is available.
-To demonstrate HACO’s effectiveness, we show that our predicted dense contact improves 3D grasp optimization over geometry-driven contact estimation from ContactOpt~\cite{grady2021contactopt}, and 3D reconstruction over previously used heuristic contact regions in EasyHOI~\cite{liu2024easyhoi}.
+To demonstrate HACO’s effectiveness, we show that our predicted dense contact improves 3D grasp optimization over geometry-driven contact estimation from ContactOpt~\cite{grady2021contactopt}, and 3D reconstruction over the previously used heuristic contact regions in EasyHOI~\cite{liu2024easyhoi}.